ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 The server version offers a Google Map interface to select the area and a simple GUI to specify the processing parameters.
 An Earth Engine account is needed to run the server version.
 Some "expert" parameters are only exposed via a JSON style text field input (called manual).
 Once the request has been processed it is again downloaded as a zip file.

 TouchTerrain is only supported for Python 3.6 and higher.
-It provides a `setup.py` file that will build a module called `touchterrain` and also install all prerequisites.
+It provides a `setup.py` file that will build and install a module called `touchterrain` and also install all prerequisites.
 We recommend using pip for the installation: run 'pip install .' in the same folder as the setup.py file.

 __Unclear if the dev license is still needed__
  If you want to process DEM data curated by Earth Engine you will need to request a (free) [Developer's license from Google](https://signup.earthengine.google.com/#!/)) and/or a [service account](https://developers.google.com/earth-engine/service_account).
 EarthEngine is primarily meant for cloud operations  via Javascript but has a Python API for non-visual functionality, such as requesting geotiffs, which touchterrain uses.